19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Resting.md

 ## Long Rest

 A long rest consumes 1 ration, and a PC can only benefit from a long rest once per day.
-A long rest must be at least 6 hours.
+A long rest is usually between 5 to 8 hours.
 A long rest confers all the benefits of a short rest.
 Additionally a long rest confers the following benefits:

 - Remove the [Exhausted](../Conditions/Exhausted.md) condition.
 - Avoid the effects of [Sleep Derivation](../Hazards/Biological%20Hazards.md#Sleep%20Derivation).

 A rotation of 3 PCs is required to stand guard over a long rest (first watch, middle watch, and last watch).
-PCs that stand guard do not restore damaged ability scores.
+PCs that stand guard do not remove the [Exhausted](../Conditions/Exhausted.md) condition.

 PCs cannot do heavy mental activity like [Magic](../../Magic/Spells.md) during a long rest.